Rasim Balayev

-Rasim Akhmed oglu Balayev (born 1948, in Agsu) is an Azerbaijani cinema and theatrical actor.
+Rasim Ahmed oglu Balayev (Rasim Əhməd oğlu Balayev; 8 August 1948 – 29 March 2026) was an Azerbaijani film and stage actor.
 He starred in the leading roles in more than 60 Azerbaijani films.

 Early life

-Rasim Balayev was born on 8 August 1948 in Agsu region of Azerbaijan.
-At the age of 15-16, he got involved in theater performances.
+Balayev was born on 8 August 1948 in the Agsu Rayon of Soviet Azerbaijan.
+At the age of 15–16, he got involved in theater performances.
 Being from the rural area, Rasim's family attempted to push him to choose a different career, though he never did and got enrolled in Azerbaijani Institute of Arts, from which he graduated in 1969.